Fusion1013/AvasarVault/Cosmology/Transitive Planes/Plane of Dreams.md

 The Plane of Dreams does still mimic all the other planes, depending on how close they are at any given location, though the Mortal Plane and [[The Dark Beyond]] have a much stronger influence.

 Exploring the plane itself is difficult.
 It is very easy to accidentally slip into other planes, where they overlap with the [[Plane of Dreams]].
 Specialized vessels known as [[Voidsail|Voidsails]] have been constructed for this purpose.
 Their design binds them to the [[Plane of Dreams]], not allowing them or anyone on board to slip into another plane.
 Excursions outside of the ship still have to be attempted with caution, since as soon as an entity leaves the confines of the ship they are once again subject to planar shifts.
+Many ships have been lost in the [[Plane of Dreams|Sea of Dreams]], its crew whisked away to another plane.
 # Source of Magic
 The Plane of Dreams is the source of most illusion magic, and is what most wizards draw upon to shape reality to their illusory dreams.
 Its closeness to the [[Material Plane]] makes it especially easy to draw upon, and is therefor one of the more common forms of magic.
 # Connection with Other Planes